ABOUT JOHN BROOKS RECOVERY CENTER

 TREATMENT & ASSESSMENT

-For those who qualify for services, JBRC offers long-term recovery support.
-According to the center’s website, the typical length of residential treatment is between three and six months.
+JBRC offers long-term recovery support to eligible individuals.
+The center follows the disease model of addiction and utilizes a biopsychosocial approach in its assessments.
+The typical duration of residential treatment is between three and six months.

-Treatment involves a combination of individual therapy, group counseling, primary healthcare, and educational sessions, which cover topics such as relapse prevention, life skills, parenting skills, Narcotic Anonymous (NA) and Alcoholics Anonymous (AA) concepts, and healthy recreation.
-Psychiatric services and medical services are available for clients with co-occurring mental health disorders.
+Treatment at JBRC includes individual therapy, group counseling, primary healthcare, and educational sessions.
+Topics covered in these sessions include relapse prevention, life skills, parenting skills, concepts from Narcotics Anonymous (NA) and Alcoholics Anonymous (AA), and promoting healthy recreation.
+Psychiatric and medical services are available for clients with co-occurring mental health disorders.
+JBRC also offers free community education on overdose response training in collaboration with the Department of Health and Human Services.
+Furthermore, the center provides long-term Methadone and Suboxone outpatient programs to more than 500 adults dealing with opiate addiction.

 STAFF CREDENTIALS

-Staff include master’s-level social workers, drug and alcohol counselors, a registered nurse, and a physician.
+The staff at JBRC includes master’s-level social workers, drug and alcohol counselors, a registered nurse, and a physician.

 ACCOMMODATIONS & AMENITIES